Want to capture more conversions with your landing pages? (Silly question, right?)

 It’s also dead-simple to use.
 And it starts optimizing quickly, after as few as 50 visits, without the need to babysit or manually apply your learnings.

-Best of all, customers in our beta saw an average 20% lift in conversions compared to an A/B test.
+Best of all, customers in our beta saw an average 20% lift in conversions compared to an A/B test, and now customers see closer to 30% lift.
 (We don’t call it an easy button, but it’s an easy button.)

 Here’s how it works: